stackmuncher/stm_app/README.md

 #### Debug settings

 * `--log error|warn|info|debug|trace`: the log is written to _stdout_.
 Defaults to `error` for least verbose output.
 Redirect the output to a file or _null device_ to completely silence it.
 E.g. `stackmuncher --log debug >> ~/stm_trace.log`
 * `--reports "path to reports folder"`: a path to an alternative location for saving stack reports.
 The path can be relative or absolute.
 Defaults to a platform-specific user-data location.
+Set once.
 * `--config "path to config folder"`: a path to an alternative location of the config folder.
 The path can be relative or absolute.
 Defaults to a platform-specific user-data location.

 #### Additional info